new genuary: introducing vicki king | read | i-D

 What's been your career highlight so far?

-This year work has given me the opportunity to travel more than I have done previously, which has been beyond exciting.
+This year, work has given me the opportunity to travel more than I have previously, which has been beyond exciting.

 What are you most excited about for 2017?